Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 property tax benefits for facilities used for environmental protection;

-application of accelerated depreciation of fixed production assets associated with the implementation of environmental activities.
+application of accelerated depreciation of fixed production assets related to environmental protection activities.

-In view of the foregoing, it seems appropriate:
+In connection with the above, it seems appropriate:

 1. Ensure the creation of a unified system of federal regulations on waste management issues.